 Change Portfolio Management: purge, select and balance your change portfolio

 Breakthrough: facilitate your 3 most critical initiatives (‘change begets change’)

 Goal: to achieve tangible results in your top 3 critical initiatives.

 1. it’s perfectly clear why the issue is so important

-2. a breakthrough is achieved—typically by implementing two solutions fully instead of five halfheartedly
+2. a breakthrough is achieved—typically by implementing three solutions fully instead of five halfheartedly

 3. the first shot lands on target—because you often get only one shot